banzai-cicd/banzai/README.md

           id: 'my-parallel-job-2',
           job: '/YOUR_PROJECT_FOLDER/Build/your-project/branch',
           parallel: true,
-          propagate: true                     // this would mark 'my-job' as failed if 'my-parallel-job-2' fails ],
+          propagate: true                     // defaults to false. this would mark 'my-job' as failed if 'my-parallel-job-2' fails
+        ],
         [
           id: 'my-serial-job',                // this build would run in serial AFTER the 2 parallel builds complete